gagle/node-tftp/README.md

 <a name="error_handling"></a>
 __Error handling__

 It's very simple.
 You need to attach two `error` listeners; one for the server and one for the request.
-If you don't attach an `error` listener, Node.js throws the error and server just craches, this is a the way Node.js works.
+If you don't attach an `error` listener, Node.js throws the error and the server just craches, this is the way Node.js works.

 ```javascript
 var server.createServer (...);